dominikalk/Swan-Song/README.md

 git checkout <branch name>
 ```

-... would switch branch to the name specified
+... would switch branch to the name specified.
 Make sure all changes are staging (commited) if switching branch.

 To create a new branch use the -b tag: